 Charts help you turn complex data into clear, visual insights.
 Whether you're comparing audiences, tracking trends, or exploring attributes, this article walks you through how to build and refine your chart.

-All plans include some level of access to Charts.
-Pro users have full access to all functionalities, while Free and Plus plans have limited access.
+Pro users have full access to all functionalities, while Free and Plus plans have limited access and Teams plan users have no access.
 This article explains how to use Charts and highlights where Free and Plus users have access.
 All other functionalities are exclusive to Pro users.

 How to create a chart

-You can create a chart in two different ways:
+You can create a chart in three different ways:

 Option 1